 They also provide relief from stress.
 During high stress, the potassium levels in the body tend to deplete.
-Thus, eating bananas helps to rebalance the potassium levels in a natural way without using drugs.
+Thus, eating bananas helps to rebalance the potassium levels naturally without using drugs.
 This is possible because they contain high amounts of potassium which helps to regulate the water balance in the body and helps to normalize the heartbeat (Vu, H.T., et al., 2018) (Pereira, A., et al., 2015).

 Digestive Health – Preventing Diarrhea and Constipation

-Bananas contain nondigestible fibre, a combination of cellulose, hemicellulose and alpha-glucans.
+Bananas contain nondigestible fiber, a combination of cellulose, hemicellulose, and alpha-glucans.
 This assists in smooth bowel movement.
 Diarrhea usually causes depletion of important electrolytes from the body, especially potassium.
-Bananas contain high amounts of potassium and also pectin, a soluble fibre, both of which are helpful for normalizing the movement through your digestive system.
+Bananas contain high amounts of potassium and also pectin, a soluble fiber, both of which help normalize the movement through your digestive system.
 They are a mild laxative, a cure for both constipation and diarrhea (Kumar, K.P.S., et al., 2012).